kshenk1/pulumi-infra/README.md

 > This README will walk through the steps necessary to create an EKS Cluster in AWS using Pulumi with python.
 > Currently this project has 3 _pre-configured_ stacks: `foundation`, `jenkins-ec2`, and `std-eks`.
 These only require minor changes such as IP addresses, your username, etc. The `std-eks` stack provisions a fully-functional EKS cluster with 4 nodes as a default (2 in 2 different private subnets) and is completed with 2 autoscaling groups.

+> [!WARNING]
+> Currently the stack names and stack configs are tightly coupled, intentionally.
+This may not work for you depending on your usecase.

 ## Pulumi
 Let's cut right to the chase: [Terraform vs Pulumi](https://www.pulumi.com/docs/concepts/vs/terraform/).
 Read up a bit, and come back.
 This was my initial journey with pulumi....